 If your dog shows any of the above signs or symptoms, you should schedule an appointment with your trusted veterinarian.

-Even if your senior dog seems to be healthy, a senior wellness exam can catch something in the early stages or give you the peace of mind that your best friend is symptom-free from age-related diseases.
+Even if your old dog seems to be healthy, a senior wellness exam can catch something in the early stages or give you the peace of mind that your best friend is symptom-free from age-related diseases.

 Most vets recommend a complete physical examination every six months, along with routine testing once a year to help detect diseases and conditions early when they are easier to treat.

 Work together with your veterinarian to keep your four-legged friend’s golden years happy and healthy!